Case studies

 Since the pilot, PGIM have since used Trendspek for two more projects, and included it as part of five bids.

 "For the right types of building, it will just become a normal part of our due diligence process.
-We keep using it because of its thoroughness, accuracy and the speed it lends to the due diligence process," says Brown.
+We keep using it because of its thoroughness, accuracy and the speed it lends to the due diligence process," says Neary.

 "Before, we’d have to coordinate a team of abseilers and then wait for them to write up the full report.
 Now, we have one drone operator and we can capture a substantial building in less than a day."

+"Effectively, within a few days of drone capture, we can be looking at imagery of a full building.
 Even without the full report, engineers can have a skim through and identify any really obvious defects or issues, allowing us to make decisions faster."

 "If the results are not favourable, we can stop a deal immediately to reduce aborted costs, or we can start negotiating with the seller, sooner."